tinacms/tina.io/content/docs/editing/click-to-edit.md

 Now, when you open the Tina sidebar you'll see editing overlays on any element that's been configured.

-> Quick editing will work for any field in your query, this means you can add quick editing to references too
+> "Click to editing" will work for any field in your query, this means you can also click on fields from references as well.

-## Styling the Quick Editing interface
+## Styling the visual editing interface

 When Tina finds an element with the `[data-tina-field]` attribute, it will attach some CSS to it when in edit mode, clicking on the element triggers the Tina form to open and focus the matching field.

-Since Tina uses CSS to achieve the quick-editing interface, it's possible for styles to collide.
-Overriding and customizing Tina's quick-editing styles are encouraged.
+Since Tina uses CSS to achieve the interface, it's possible for styles to collide.
+Overriding and customizing Tina's styles are encouraged.
 Here's an example of overriding the outline color to red:

 ```css
 .__tina-quick-editing-enabled [data-tina-field] {